 The Association authorizes the BC Office of Student Life to uphold the responsibility of ensuring the guidelines for this chapter.

-Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.
+Anything not explicitly detailed within this agreement shall be left to the discretion of the Dean of Students or designee.

+Authorization of Appropriations

+There is hereby authorized to be appropriated such sums as may be necessary for the support of this Chapter.

 BCSGA Social Media Accounts